-Note that if you disable private mode then browsing data such as cookies or items kept in localStorage may persist between requests.
-If you're using Splash in a shared environment it could mean your cookies or local storage items can be accessed by other clients, or that you can occasionally access other client's cookies.
+Note that if you disable private mode then browsing data may persist between requests (cookies are not affected though).
+If you're using Splash in a shared environment it could mean some information about requests you're making can be accessible for other Splash users.

 You may still want to turn Private mode off because in WebKit localStorage doesn't work when Private mode is enabled, and it is not possible to provide a JavaScript shim for localStorage.
-So for some websites you may have to turn Private model off.
+So for some websites (AngularJS websites are common offenders) you may have to turn Private model off.

-Why was Splash created in the first place?
+1.12.6 Why was Splash created in the first place?